SynixeContractors/MissionTemplate/docs/mission-design/managing-time.md

 - Keeping the objectives relatively close to each other
 - Keeping the last objective close to the FOB

+## Pacing & Recovery

+It is important to consider the pacing of the mission, and how much time the players will have to recover between objectives.
+If the players are constantly under pressure, they will not have time to recover.
+This is not bad in moderation, but you should be careful not to overdo it, causing the mission to become exhausting and disorganized to the point where the players are not having fun.

+You can manage the pacing of the mission by:

+- Having multiple smaller QRFs that arrive at different times
+- Allowing some objectives to be done in any order
+- Delaying QRFs until the garrisoned units are dead, allowing for a brief pause

+Varying the pacing of the mission can be a good way to keep the players engaged and on their toes.
+Periods of low intensity and high intensity can be used to create a dynamic battlefield.

 ## Avoiding the Long Drive Back

 At the end of the missions, the players will want to get back to the FOB,